Code-Institute-Submissions/Booking-System-1/README.md

 ## Bugs & Fixes

-- If i had more time i would come up with a solution to not allow "expired" dates to be booked.
+- Given more time i would have greyed out unavailable date and times and came up with a cleaner solution.

 ## Testing